Notice: This page requires JavaScript to function properly.

 Seams in UV Editing

-Seams define where the 3D model will be split to create the UV map.
+Seams define where a 3D model is split to create its UV map.
+They should be placed strategically, following the natural breaks of the object.

-While it's possible to add textures without unwrapping, UV unwrapping provides total control over texture appearance on the model.
+Although you can apply textures without unwrapping, UV unwrapping offers full control over how the texture appears on the model.

 Tudo estava claro?